mat100payette/FFR_API/difficulty.md

 Again, note that the transition value for the last hit is set at $-1$ as an arbitrary value, since there is no subsequent hit to transition to.

 This element allows to factor in the different ways a hand can move when transitioning from one hit to the next.
-It is a widely accepted fact that each type of transition has different implications regarding perceived difficulty, although the exact shape and values for these implications are unknown and not necessarily unanimously agree upon.
+It is a widely accepted fact that each type of transition has different implications regarding perceived difficulty, although the exact shape and values for these implications are unknown and not necessarily unanimously agreed upon.

 Here's what each transition value means in words: